davidsoergel/s3napback/README.md

 As far as I could tell, no available backup script (including, e.g. s3sync, backup-manager, s3backup, etc. etc.) met all four requirements.

-The closest thing is [http://js3tream.sourceforge.net js3tream], which handles streaming and splitting, but not incrementalness or encryption.
-Those are both fairly easy to add, though, using tar and gpg, as [http://js3tream.sourceforge.net/linux_tar.html suggested] by the js3tream author.
+The closest thing is [js3tream](http://js3tream.sourceforge.net), which handles streaming and splitting, but not incrementalness or encryption.
+Those are both fairly easy to add, though, using tar and gpg, as [suggested](http://js3tream.sourceforge.net/linux_tar.html) by the js3tream author.
 However, the s3backup.sh script he provides uses temp files (unnecessarily), and does not encrypt.
-So I modified it a bit to produce [source:trunk/s3backup-gpg-streaming.sh s3backup-gpg-streaming.sh].
+So I modified it a bit to produce [s3backup-gpg-streaming.sh](source:trunk/s3backup-gpg-streaming.sh).

 That's not the end of the story, though, since it leaves open the problem of managing the backup rotation.
 I found the explicit cron jobs suggested on the js3tream site too messy, especially since I sometimes want to back up a lot of different directories.
 Some other available solutions will send incremental backups to S3, but never purge the old ones, and so use ever more storage.